 Here are some benefits of using triethanolamine in cosmetics:

 1. Balances The pH Levels

 One of the most important uses of triethanolamine is balancing the pH of cosmetic formulations.
-It is known to neutralize higher and lower pH and reduce the acidity and alkalinity of any product.
+It is known to neutralize higher and lower pH and reduce the acidity and alkalinityi XThe capacity of a water body to neutralize bases and acids to obtain a balanced pH level. of any product.
 Products with neutral pH levels do not irritate the skin.

 2. Excellent Emulsifier

 Triethanolamine is also said to help in the emulsification of various ingredients, which is one of the primary reasons it is used in creams and other product formulations.

 Emulsification is the process of mixing two immiscible liquids, mostly an oil and non-oil liquid, to form a more homogenous product.
 For this process, you need a chemical that helps in the process by holding both molecules together.

 Triethanolamine can aid this process and prevent oils and other liquids from separating, giving the product an even consistency.